DrJieTao/mental_health_2026/paper_outline_dark_side_v2.md

 **Paragraph 1 — The Reasoning Paradox** (~100 words): Open with: structured reasoning (CoT, ToT) improves accuracy in 86.3% of LLM-clinical task pairs but also introduces hallucination, omission, and reasoning drift (arXiv:2509.21933).
 Reasoning models improve accuracy ~3% but reduce consistency — 84% vs 91% (Springer, 2026).
 Multi-agent review was proposed as the answer.
 We show it introduces its own failure modes.

-**Paragraph 2 — The Multi-Agent Promise and the Empirical Gap** (~200 words): Process-level review reduces incorrect knowledge by 63% (Process vs. Outcome Review, 2025).
-Agent-based mental health systems are "emerging but underexplored" (MDPI 2026, Ge et al. 2025).
-No prior work has systematically characterized what goes wrong inside a real multi-agent clinical AI system.
-Gap: the field lacks empirical failure mode catalogs from deployed systems.
+**Paragraph 2 — The Multi-Agent Promise and Its Limits** (~200 words): Process-level review reduces incorrect knowledge by 63% (Process vs. Outcome Review, 2025) — strong motivation for multi-agent designs.
+MAST (Cemri et al., NeurIPS 2025) provides the best existing failure taxonomy: 14 modes from 1,600+ traces across 7 frameworks.
+But MAST catalogs execution-level failures (did agents follow instructions?); it does not address reasoning-level failures (does following instructions produce correct outcomes?) or system-level emergent effects.
+Four of our seven failure modes fall outside MAST's scope.

 **Paragraph 3 — This Paper** (~200 words): Seven failure modes from 30 sessions of systematic probing of a Decision-Review architecture for mental health classification on social media (ANGST dataset, 100 posts, 5 replicate runs per condition).
 Three architectural scopes: single-agent (FM-1, FM-4, FM-7), multi-agent interaction (FM-2, FM-3), system-level (FM-5, FM-6).
-Each yields a design principle.
-The principles converge on a common requirement: externalized, structured clinical knowledge.
+Our contribution fills three compounding gaps: the coverage gap (4/7 FMs outside MAST), the theory-evidence gap (Goodhart, calibration, scaffolding interference — studied in isolation, here shown interacting in one system), and the domain gap (no failure catalog for clinical multi-agent AI).
+Each FM yields a design principle; the principles converge on externalized, structured clinical knowledge.

 **Paragraph 4 — Paper Organization** (~100 words): Standard roadmap.
 Organizing principle: from failure observation to generalizable principle.